SeanMcTex/game-of-things/README.md

 # [Fit]Amazon Web Services IOT

 ^ Has common functionality, plus "shadow" devices that allow you to write updates to devices that will be applied when they next connect.
-Rules engine provides some capabilities for querying data SQL-style, and acting automatically on it.
+Rules engine provides some capabilities for querying incoming data SQL-style, and acting automatically on it.
 Can drive DB export, alerts, etc. Works nicely with other tools in Amazon's cloud suite.
 Has SDKs for C, Node, Arduino, and Mobile.
 Can put permission restrictions on particular devices.
 Fair bit of work to get things up and running.

 ----
 ![](sir-not-appearing.png)